mikefarah/yq/pkg/yqlib/doc/headers/Main.md

 # NAME
-  *yq* is a portable command-line YAML processor (https://github.com/mikefarah/yq/)
+  *yq* is a portable command-line YAML processor

 # SYNOPSIS

+yq [eval/eval-all] [expression] files..

+eval/e  - Apply the expression to each document in each yaml file in sequence

+eval-all/ea - Loads all yaml documents of all yaml files and runs expression once

+# DESCRIPTION

 a lightweight and portable command-line YAML processor. `yq` uses [jq](https://github.com/stedolan/jq) like syntax but works with yaml files as well as json.
 It doesn't yet support everything `jq` does - but it does support the most common operations and functions, and more is being added continuously.

-This documentation is also available at https://mikefarah.gitbook.io/yq/.
+This documentation is also available at https://mikefarah.gitbook.io/yq/
 # QUICK GUIDE

 ## Read a value: